-All applications for financial aid should be mailed to the Federal Government by May 1 for students enrolling in September, and November 1 for students enrolling in January.
-However, applications are accepted throughout the academic year.
-Financial aid is awarded to students until funds are depleted.
+All applications for financial aid should be completed by May 1 for students enrolling in September, and November 1 for students enrolling in January.
+Applications are accepted throughout the academic year, but awards made after the recommended deadlines depend on fund availability.
+A new application must be completed for each academic year